ibm-cloud-docs/schematics/workspace-setup.md

 Create your workspace that points to the GitHub repository that hosts your Terraform template by using the {{site.data.keyword.bplong_notm}} console.
 {: shortdesc}

+If you do not want to connect your workspace to a GitHub repository, you can Yupload a tape archive file (`.tar`) from your local machine to provide your termplate to {{site.data.keyword.bplong_notm}}.
+However, this feature is not supported only from the CLI or API.
+For more information, see the [`ibmcloud schematics workspace upload`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) command.
+{: tip}

 **Before you begin**
 - [Create a Terraform configuration](/docs/schematics?topic=schematics-create-tf-config), and store the configuration in a GitHub or GitLab repository.
-You can also upload a tape archive file (`.tar`) file to provide your termplate to {{site.data.keyword.bplong_notm}}.
+You can also upload a tape archive file (`.tar`) from your local machine to provide your termplate to {{site.data.keyword.bplong_notm}}.
 For more information, see the [`ibmcloud schematics workspace upload`](/docs/schematics?topic=schematics-schematics-cli-reference#schematics-workspace-upload) command.
 - Make sure that you have the [required permissions](/docs/schematics?topic=schematics-access) to create a workspace.

 **To create a workspace**: